Orthodontic Questions At Oasis Orthodontics Perth

 You may experience a slight discomfort for the first 3-5 days of treatment application.
 Over the counter analgesics like paracetamol/Panadol will certainly help ease the discomfort though.

-4. Why have I been told I need teeth out?
+4. Why has my orthodontist told me I need teeth out?

 It may be recommended to you as part of your Orthodontic treatment to have some teeth removed.
 This is usually because your mouth can not accommodate all your teeth, and can be the reason for an uneven smile.